Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 #figure(image("images/state.png", width: 45%),
         caption: "A state in the game of tick-tac-toe")<state>

+=== Observation
+An observation is a partial description of a state. but instead of providing complete information of the environment, the observation provide only the information aquired by the agent.
+An observation is often used in the case where the agent does not have access to the complete information of the environment, such as in a partially observable environment POMDP(#todo("getref")).
+The observation is denoted as:
+- $O$ is the observation space
+- $o_t$ is the observation at a time $t$ in the observation space given that $o_t in O$ A analogy to the observation is the case where you are in a room and you can only see what is in front of you, but you cannot see what is behind you.
+In this case, your observation is only the information that you can see in front of you, but not the complete information of the room.
 === Action
 A action reffers to the possible movement doable by the agent in the environment.
 In the case of the game of tick-tac-toe, the possible actions is to put a mark in one of the available cell out the 9 cells, for exemple in the previous example @state the "O" player has the following possible action to choose from [top left, top center, middle right, bottom left, bottom center, bottom right].
 In the mathematical notation we usually use the notation $a$ to represent an action (e.g. 'top left'), and $A$ to represent the action space (e.g list of all actions listed above).
 - $A$ is the action space of the environment